-- Relief sought by the complainant: to direct the respondents to hand over the possession of the apartment along with prescribed interest per annum on compounded rate from the date of booking of the flat in question. - 23.
-In the present complaint, the complainants intend to continue with the project and is seeking delay possession charges as provided under the proviso to section 18(1) of the Act.
+Relief sought by the complainants: To direct the respondents to hand over the possession of the apartment along with prescribed interest per annum on compounded rate from the date of booking of the flat in question. - 24.
+In the present complaint, the complainants intend to continue with the project and are seeking delay possession charges as provided under the proviso to section 18(1) of the Act.
 Sec.
 18(1) proviso reads as under.